AkshitBaliyan/AkshitBaliyan-langsmith-MAT496/README.md

 Video 2 :
-This time, I created a prompt directly on the LangSmith site.
+I created a prompt directly on the LangSmith site.
 I went a step beyond the lesson by making a more dynamic prompt with extra variables like profession, location, and language.
 Once I saw that working, I also tried pushing a prompt from my notebook up to the website to test it there.
 I did notice one small difference from the video: the import code snippet uses client now, not hub.
 It didn't affect the outcome, though, so I just kept going.

 Video 3 :
 I just finished the video on the prompt engineering lifecycle.
 I created my own prompt that responds to emotions and tested it with a dataset I'd already made.
 I had to tweak the prompt's syntax to get it to work with my data's format, but it ran successfully in the end.
 I've saved the results in the notebook.